openstack/keystone/doc/source/developing.rst

 cache backends to be used as a store.
 All interfacing to the KVS system happens via the ``KeyValueStore`` object located at ``keystone.common.kvs.KeyValueStore``.

 To utilize the KVS system an instantiation of the ``KeyValueStore`` class is needed.
-To accquire a KeyValueStore instantiation use the ``keystone.common.kvs.get_key_value_store`` factory function.
+To acquire a KeyValueStore instantiation use the ``keystone.common.kvs.get_key_value_store`` factory function.
 This factory will either create a new ``KeyValueStore`` object or retrieve the already instantiated ``KeyValueStore`` object by the name passed as an argument.
 The object must